Answers to Common Questions for Chiropractic Care in Hartville, Uniontown, Green, North Canton & Mogadore.

 PLEASE NOTE: Dr. Lauren specializes in caring for expectant mothers.

 Do I have to have x-rays taken before I can undergo chiropractic care?

 When it comes to back pain, neck pain and routine x-rays, less is more.

 Adhering to the best current evidence about the use of imaging reduces overuse, most chiropractic patients do not need immediate imaging and will benefit from an initial trial of chiropractic care, massage or laser therapy.

 Key chiropractic management principles to guide imaging decisions include a thorough history and physical examination, as well as effective communication with the patient.

-In the unusual event that Dr. Weisel determines x-rays are necessary, he has radiology privileges at Mercy Health Center of Lake and can order any necessary tests.
+In the unusual event that our doctors determine x-rays are necessary, we have radiology privileges at Mercy Health Center of Lake and can order any necessary tests.